ericmjl/llamabot/docs/index.md

 Simply specify the `model_name` keyword argument and provide a model name from the [Ollama library of models](https://ollama.ai/library) prefixed by `ollama/`.
+All you need to do is make sure Ollama is running locally;
+see the [Ollama documentation](https://ollama.ai/) for more details.
 (The same can be done for the `ChatBot` and `QueryBot` classes below!)

 ### Chat Bot